International Rafting Federation Guide, Safety Kayak and Trip Leader Workshop

 Additional Cost: IRF Award Fees

-Raft Guide and Safety Craft Workshop
+Raft Guide and Safety Kayak Workshop

 The first three days of the workshop assesses the fundamentals of commercial river guiding and/or safety boating.
 Assessments are completed on the level of whitewater corresponding to the level of the guide.
 While on the course, experienced river guides are assessed on a variety of tasks including: